ivemzy/peacemass/README.md

-# Evermore Limited
+# Peacemass Limited

-This project was is live at [Evermore](https://www.evermorecoltd.com).
+This project was is live at [Peacemass](https://www.Peacemasscoltd.com).